Objective, Commitments & Measures

 Increasing pollinator habitats and benefiting Great Lakes bee and butterfly populations: Collaborative pollinator conservation in the Great Lakes among multiple federal and state partners was accelerated under Action Plan III by enhancing or creating habitat important to native bee and butterfly species.

-Protecting and creating coastal habitat through innovative approaches: Following historic high water in the Great Lakes during the years preceding Action Plan III, partners increased coastal resilience to future conditions using GLRI funding.
+Protecting and creating coastal habitat through innovative approaches: Following historic high water in the Great Lakes during the years preceding Action Plan III, partners increased coastal resilience using GLRI funding.
 In 2021, GLRI supported Chesterfield Township in Michigan to restore approximately 740 linear feet of shoreline and 1.5 acres of nearshore habitat by constructing rock shoals and planting submerged vegetation at Brandenburg Park.
 The project increased fish habitat in Lake St. Clair and replaced deteriorating and undercut metal sea walls that were unsafe for residents and visitors wishing to enjoy the shoreline from the park.

-Watersheds predicted to retain cold-water habitat necessary for native fish populations will be identified for future GLRI investments while positioning partners and communities to steward projects after completion.
+Watersheds with cold-water habitat necessary for native fish populations will be identified for future GLRI investments while positioning partners and communities to steward projects after completion.
 Providing fish passage in these watersheds through removal of barriers and construction of passages better designed for future stream flow conditions will occur and be coordinated with sea lamprey control by retaining strategic barriers in some cases.
 New efforts will be taken using emerging eDNA surveillance techniques and propagation so that native freshwater mussels are included in comprehensive watershed restoration efforts.

-An overarching goal for future GLRI investments in habitat restoration will be to use local project information with future projections of weather, water temperatures, stream flows and coastal conditions to implement projects that maintain or enhance the adaptive capacity of habitat types.
-By using this science-based, systematic planning and implementation approach, GLRI federal agencies and partners will seek to minimize investments that are short-lived, more prone to damage from future climate conditions and don’t consider a particular habitat’s ability to respond to future disturbances (i.e., adaptive capacity).
-Additionally, benefits of GLRI investments to disadvantaged and other communities with environmental justice concerns and residents more vulnerable to future climate disturbances will be considered in the project planning process alongside benefits to Great Lakes ecosystems.
-For example, future project siting along the Great Lakes coasts can seek to expand and support approaches to provide dual flood protection and wildlife benefits while considering critical infrastructure and vulnerable communities (e.g., see Resilient Coasts).
+An overarching goal for GLRI investments in habitat restoration will be to use local project information with projections of weather, water temperatures, stream flows and coastal conditions to implement projects that maintain or enhance the resilience of habitat types.
+By using this science-based, systematic planning and implementation approach, GLRI federal agencies and partners will seek to minimize investments that are short-lived, more prone to damage from projected future conditions and don’t consider a particular habitat’s ability to respond to future disturbances.
+Additionally, benefits of GLRI investments to communities will be considered in the project planning process alongside benefits to Great Lakes ecosystems.
+For example, future project siting along the Great Lakes coasts can seek to expand and support approaches to provide dual flood protection and wildlife benefits while considering critical infrastructure and community priorities (e.g., see ResilientCoasts.org).

 Continue reading about the Action Plan IV: